Purchase your tickets now. Limited number of holes to be drilled.

 Turn left on E. Co Road 638 (2.2 miles)Slight right onto Highland Plains Road (1.6miles)Turn left to stay on Highland Pines Road (1.8 miles)Turn Right onto E. Grand Lake Road (3.9 miles)Watch for Public Access Signs - access on the left

-Thunder Bay River Center is pictured as a 20,000 sq. ft. interpretive center of the Thunder Bay River Watershed.
-Located within the unique 444 acre Alpena Wildlife Sanctuary, Thunder Bay River Center will serve as the thermometer of the watershed's health.
+Thunder Bay River Center (TBRC) is pictured as an interpretive center of the Thunder Bay River Watershed.
+Located within the unique 444 acre Alpena Wildlife Sanctuary, TBRC will serve as the thermometer of the watershed's health.
 It will operate year-round as an interpretive resource for all.
-The Thunder Bay River Center will be a watershed and aquatics studies center focused on the 1,250 square miles of the Thunder Bay River Watershed's resources.
+The TBRC studies center is focused on the 1,250 square miles of the Thunder Bay River Watershed's resources.
 Its programs will interpret these natural resources for schools, the local community and tourists to show how the protection/destruction of resources impact the water and coastline of Lake Huron.

-The Thunder Bay River Center, with its multiple partnerships of people, businesses and industries, will be an attraction to the more than 100,000 tourists who visit the area each year.
+The TBRC, with its multiple partnerships of people, businesses and industries, will be an attraction to the more than 400,000 tourists who visit the area each year.
 Its unique combination of ADA compliant indoor-outdoor experience-based activities will make the River Center a destination for tourists and entrepreneurs who seek not only to learn more about the water, woods and communities of Northeast Michigan but how a collaborative effort benefits the entire community.